GalKJ/d0g3bl2/README.md

 # 😊 About me

-I bring the same enthusiasm, focus, communication and compassion from working in theatre ensembles to software development teams I am part of
+I bring the enthusiasm, focus, communication skills and compassion I have developed from being part of dynamic ensembles in stage and screen to software development teams I am part of 🤝

 📬 d0g3bl2@gmail.com